adam-tibbetts/webcompare/readme.md

 ### Usage

 1. Open the application.
-2. Enter the URL of the website you want to monitor.
+2. Enter the URL of the website you want to monitor, and how many links to recursively follow.
-3. Configure the capture settings.
-4. Set up comparison parameters and thresholds for change detection.
+3. Hit Generate URL List
+4. Select which URLs you'd like to capture
-5. Start the monitoring process.
+5. Start crawling.
+6. In the Compare Versions section, select the two tabs you'd like to compare
+7. Hit Highlight Differences

 ## Building the Application